Matthew W. Keefer

 Dr. Matthew Keefer is Dean of the College of Education and Human Services at Southern Illinois University at Carbondale.
 Prior to his arrival at SIU

 Cynthia H. Sims

 Associate Dean for Academic and Student Affairs

-Cynthia Sims, Ed.D., Associate Dean, is an Associate Professor in the Department of Workforce Education and Development, where she served as the Department Chair during 2014-2016.
+Cynthia Sims, Ed.D., Associate Dean, is a Professor in the Department of Workforce Education and Development, where she served as the Department Chair during 2014-2016.
 She has served in faculty and staff positions in institutions of higher education for over 25 years.
 Dr. Sims is an active member of the Academy of Human Resource Development (AHRD) and has presented and published numerous papers and articles in the areas of diversity & inclusion, unearned privilege in the workplace, and the impacts of lookism and colorism on women's careers.
 Dr. Sims has been a governor-appointed Commissioner for the Serve Illinois Commission on Volunteerism and Community Service for seven years, and in 2012, she received a Service Award from the Association for Career and Technical Education.
 Dr. Sims was also presented the Lifelong Learning Award from the School for New Learning at DePaul University in 2014.

 Associate Dean Sims earned a Bachelor of Science in Business Administration from the University of Louisville, a Master of Science in Public Service Management from DePaul University, and a Master of Arts in Social Work from the University of Chicago.
 She received her Doctor of Education in Adult and Higher Education from Northern Illinois University.

 Director of Teacher Education